 Robert J. Pera, our founder, Chairman, and Chief Executive Officer, is able to exercise voting rights with respect to a majority of the voting power of our outstanding stock and therefore has the ability to control the outcome of matters submitted to our stockholders for approval, including the election of directors and any merger, consolidation, or sale of all or substantially all of our assets.
 This concentrated control could delay, defer, or prevent a change of control, merger, consolidation, or sale of all or substantially all of our assets that our other stockholders support, or conversely this concentrated control could result in the consummation of such a transaction that our other stockholders do not support.
 This concentrated control could also discourage certain potential investors from acquiring our common stock and might harm the trading price of our stock.
 In addition, Mr. Pera has the ability to control the management and major strategic investments of our company as a result of his position as our Chief Executive Officer and his ability to control the election or replacement of our directors.
 In the event of his death, the shares of our stock that Mr. Pera owns will be transferred to his successors.
 As a board member and officer, Mr. Pera owes a fiduciary duty to our stockholders and must act in good faith in a manner he reasonably believes to be in the best interests of our stockholders.
 As a stockholder, even a controlling stockholder, Mr. Pera is entitled to vote his shares in his own interests, which may not always be in the interests of our stockholders generally.
-As of August 25, 2017, Mr. Pera beneficially owned

-57,278,181 shares of our common stock.
+As of August 23, 2018, Mr. Pera beneficially owned 56,278,181 shares of our common stock.
 These shares are eligible for resale into the public market within the restrictions imposed by Rule 144 under the Securities Act of 1933.
 Sales of a significant amount of Mr. Pera's shares could adversely affect the market price for our common stock.
-Mr. Pera has informed us that, depending on market conditions, he intends to sell approximately 1,278,181 shares of our common stock.
-If Mr. Pera effects such a sale, Mr. Pera will still retain approximately 56,000,000 shares of our common stock.
-Mr. Pera has also indicated to us that he may in the future from time to time pledge shares of common stock as collateral for margin or other loans, enter into derivative transactions based on the value of our common stock, dispose of additional shares of common stock, otherwise monetize shares of his common stock and/or engage in other transactions relating to shares of our common stock and/or other securities of the company.
+Mr. Pera had informed us he has entered into arrangements under which he has pledged up to 25% of the shares of our common stock that he beneficially owns to secure loans with financial institutions.
+Mr. Pera had also indicated these loans have or will have various requirements to repay all or a portion of the loan upon the occurrence of various events, including when the price of the common stock goes below certain specified levels.
+Mr. Pera may need to sell shares of our common stock to meet these repayment requirements.
+Upon a default under one or more of these loans, the lender could sell the pledged shares into the market without limitation on volume or manner of sale.
+Sales of shares by Mr. Pera to reduce his loan balance or the lenders upon foreclosure are likely to adversely affect our stock price.
+Mr. Pera has also indicated to us that he may in the future from time to time pledge additional shares of common stock as collateral for margin or other loans, enter into derivative transactions based on the value of our common stock, dispose of shares of common stock, otherwise monetize shares of his common stock and/or engage in other transactions relating to shares of our common stock and/or other securities of the company.
 Any of these activities by Mr. Pera may adversely affect the price of our common stock.
 However, Mr. Pera has also indicated that he intends to continue to own at least a majority of our outstanding shares of common stock.